Semantic Region Aware Autonomous Exploration for Multi-Type Map Construction in Unknown Indoor Environments: Method

 \subsection{Multi-Type Map Construction}

-When a mobile robot is performing autonomous navigation, multi-type maps are constructed at the same time.
-The main challenge of multi-type maps construction is aligning the coordinate of multi-type maps and coordinating the computation threads of multi-type map construction.
+When a mobile robot navigates autonomously, multi-type maps are constructed at the same time.
+The main challenges are aligning the coordinates of multi-type maps and harmonizing the computation threads of multi-type map construction.

 2D occupancy grid map $\bm{M}_{\textit{occ}}$ is constructed by Cartographer SLAM \cite{r1} using laser scan and IMU data.
-To guarantee the coordinate consistency of maps, we construct other kinds of maps using the reference frame in $\bm{M}_{\textit{occ}}$.
+To guarantee the coordinate consistency of maps, we construct other types of maps using the reference coordinate of $\bm{M}_{\textit{occ}}$.